WallarooLabs/wally/book/cpp/api/key.md

 ### `virtual uint64_t hash()`

-This method returns a 64-bit integer that is used for paritioning.
+This method returns a 64-bit integer that is used for partitioning.
 It is not the actual partition key, but it is used during key lookup.

 ### `virtual bool eq(Key *other_)`